cochoa0x1/advanced-lane/README.md

 white = cv2.inRange(img, lowery, upper)
 ```

 Additionally, by converting to an HLS colorspace, it was observed that yellow lines were mostly found at high S and low H values while white lines were found at high H values.
-So masks for those channels were created and ORed with the project 1 lines.
+So masks for those channels were created and OR-ed with the project 1 lines.

 ```python
 a=apply_mask(S,(120,255))